-What I Read in July (On My Sabbatical)
+What I Read on My Sabbatical

 Lazy afternoons in a hammock, iced tea or coffee in one hand, and a big stack of novels on a tree stump next to me: this is kinda how I pictured my month-long sabbatical this summer.
 Which is why no one was more surprised than me that out of the pile of books I read, most of them were non-fiction.